Learn how to prevent data breaches by catching stolen credentials early enough to reset them.

 The Target breach started through an HVAC contractor.
 Attackers compromised the vendor first, then used that access to pivot into Target’s network.
 The SolarWinds attack showed how compromising a single software vendor could give attackers access to thousands of organizations simultaneously.

-Most organizations lack visibility into their vendors’ security posture.
-They conduct security questionnaires during onboarding, then never reassess.
-Continuous monitoring of third-party breach exposure is the only way to catch vendor compromises before attackers exploit them.
+Most companies don’t really know how secure their vendors are.
+They send a security questionnaire at onboarding, then never check again.
+Continuous monitoring of third-party breach exposure is the only way to catch a vendor compromise while it still matters.

 Not all breaches come from outside the organization.
 Employees with legitimate access can steal data intentionally or expose it through their own negligence.
 Insider threats account for a significant percentage of breaches.